Isotropic covariance functions on graphs and their edges: The geodesic and resistance metric on

 \subsubsection{Properties of $d_{G,\mathcal G}$ and $d_{R,\mathcal G}$}

-The following Theorem~\ref{classical effective resistance} shows that $d_{R,\mathcal G}$ is indeed the extension of the classical effective resistance on electrical networks and it is invariant to the choice of origin $u_o$ (used in the construction of $L$ in \eqref{def of L in main txt}).
-Further, Theorem~\ref{splitting and merging edges} shows that $d_{R, \mathcal G}$ is invariant to the addition of vertices and removal of vertices with degree two.
-Finally, Theorem~\ref{relation btwn dG and dr} characterizes $d_{R,\mathcal G}$ via an associated infinite dimensional reproducing kernel Hilbert space.
-The proofs of the theorems are given in Appendix~\ref{a:2}.
+The following Proposition~\ref{classical effective resistance} shows that $d_{R,\mathcal G}$ is indeed the extension of the classical effective resistance on electrical networks and is invariant to the choice of origin $u_o$ (used in the construction of $L$ in \eqref{def of L in main txt}).
+Further, Proposition~\ref{splitting and merging edges} shows that $d_{R, \mathcal G}$ is invariant to the addition of vertices and removal of vertices with degree two.
+Finally, Proposition~\ref{relation btwn dG and dr} characterizes $d_{R,\mathcal G}$ via an associated infinite dimensional reproducing kernel Hilbert space.
+The proofs of the propositions are given in Appendix~\ref{a:2}.